-Brownbanded cockroaches are among the smallest species of cockroaches measuring about 5/8 inches long.
-They are a light brown or tan color and get their name from the two lighter-colored bands that run across the abdomen and wings.
-Male brownbanded cockroaches are smaller than females, and have wings that cover their pointed abdomens while female brownbanded cockroaches are wider in size with wings that do not fully cover the rounded abdomen.
+Brownbanded cockroaches are among the smallest species of cockroaches, measuring about 5/8 inches long.
+These roaches are a light brown or tan color and get their name from the two lighter-colored bands that run across the abdomen and wings.
+Male brownbanded cockroaches are smaller than females, and have wings that cover their pointed abdomens while female brownbanded cockroaches are wider in size with wings that do not fully cover their rounded abdomens.

 WHERE DO BROWNBANDED ROACHES INFEST?

 Brownbanded cockroaches can be found in the midwest, northeast, and southern areas of the United States.
 Unlike other forms of cockroaches, the brownbanded roaches do not require a lot of moisture so they can commonly found in all areas of the home, not just the kitchen or bathroom, including living rooms and bedrooms.
 When you find these cockroaches infesting your home, they are likely to be in higher locations, such as upper cabinets.
 They are not found in restaurants very often as they try to avoid light and are typically only found at night.
 When brownbanded roaches lay eggs, they often hide them under furniture or glue their oothecae (egg cases) directly to surfaces.

 The brownbanded cockroach eats a little bit of everything but is particularly attracted to carbohydrates.
 They will eat anything considered organic, such as decaying matter and even bodily fluids.
 If they aren’t finding enough to eat from these sources, you will find them munching away on your envelopes, stamps, wallpaper, and books as they like to feed on starch and glue.